 This badge represents thousands of products that have taken action against plastic pollution, stopping millions of kilograms worth of land and water contamination, and improving the lives of many.
 It is carried by products, brands, and companies to visibly communicate that they have achieved Plastic Neutrality in line with the Plastic Neutral Pact.

-Our badge represents four important aspects in our mission.
+Our badge represents important aspects in our mission.

 Plastic Pollution Reduction Standard

 The Plastic Pollution Reduction Standard is the primary reference to achieving Plastic Neutrality through verified plastic offsets.
 It describes a framework for the implementation of a credible and verifiable plastic offsetting program.
 It covers the processes of Plastic Offsetting and Plastic Crediting.
 This is the basis for the recognition of Plastic Neutral Certifications granted by Plastic Credit Exchange.